dfinity/motoko/design/IDL.md

 ```
 This expansion implies that a hash collision between field names within a single record is disallowed.
 However, the chosen hash function makes such a collision highly unlikely in practice.

+The purpose of identifying fields by unique (numeric or textual) ids is to support safe upgrading of the record type returned by an IDL function: a new version of an IDL can safely *add* fields to an out record as long as their id has not been used before.
+See the discussion on upgrading below for more details.

 **Note:** For example, the following hash function [Jacques Garrigue, "Programming with Polymorphic Variants", ML 1998],
 ```
 hash(id) = ( Sum_(i=0..|id|) id[i] * 223^(|id|-1) ) mod 2^64